WELCOME TO MAKE-A-BOLSTER

 The MAKE-A-BOLSTER becomes a circular bolster providing a firm support for yoga restorative and asana practice whether at home or traveling, and eliminates paying a checked baggage fee for a bolster when traveling by air.

 When traveling or being stored, the MAKE-A-BOLSTER is portable, compact, and flat.
-A blanket from your hotel room or home is folded to approximate the bolster width, tightly rolled incorporating a sleep pillow (flattening the pillow as your roll), placed in the center and zipped to form the round bolster.
+A blanket from your hotel room or home is folded to approximate the bolster width, tightly rolled incorporating a sleep pillow, placed in the center and zipped to form the round bolster.
 The tighter the roll, the firmer the bolster.
 Depending on blanket size, a thick bath towel or second blanket may be needed.

-The MAKE-A-BOLSTER's unique design is by yoga instructor Lerna Clearman and has a patent pending.
+The unique design of the MAKE-A-BOLSTER is patented by yoga instructor Lerna Clearman.
 MAKE-A-BOLSTER is made from doubled layered drapery weight decorator fabric with a separating zipper sewn from both the back and front sides to assure durability.
 Choose from print, solid, or stripe.
 Or call to see what specific colors/designs are currently available as fabric choices change frequently.

-Shipping is reduced for more than two bolsters shipped to the same address.
-Orders of 5 or more bolsters shipped to the same address are shipped free, within USA.
+Shipping is reduced for multiple bolsters shipped to the same address.
+Shipping is free on orders of 5 or more shipped to the same address within USA.